This post may contain affiliate links. See our affiliate disclaimer here.

 Eating Out

 I do not eat out often.
 If it were up to Heath, we’d eat out every day.
 Probably for breakfast.
-He is a sucker for pancakes and since I am gluten-free, we rarely have pancakes in the house.
+He is a sucker for pancakes, and since I am gluten-free, we rarely have pancakes in the house. 😢

-Anyway, we average about $120 a month in eating out, which is mostly restaurants and Starbucks.
-From people that I’ve talked to, this is extremely low.
-Many full-time travelers are super into trying local restaurants when they travel, so they obviously spend a lot more on restaurants.
+Many full-time travelers are super into trying local restaurants, so they spend a lot more on restaurants.
 But if you’re moving into an RV to downsize, pay off debt, or build wealth, you’re in control of spending as little eating out as you want.
 If you’re moving into an RV because you want the full experience of all the places you visit, you’ll drop a few hundred on eating out each month.
 It’s your call.

 Phone & Internet